 WWAR-William Winter Alternate Route Teacher Forgivable Loan

-Due to budget constraints, no awards will be made to new or renewal applicants for the William Winter Alternate Route Teacher Forgivable Loan (WWAR) program for the 2018-19 year.
+Due to budget constraints, no awards will be made to new or renewal applicants for the William Winter Alternate Route Teacher Forgivable Loan (WWAR) program for the 2019-20 academic year.

 The primary objectives of this program are to provide educational opportunities for students who wish to become classroom teachers and to address Mississippi’s teacher shortage by providing a constant source of qualified classroom teachers for our public schools.
 WWAR awards will be made available, to the extent of appropriated funds, to persons seeking a bachelor’s degree at one Mississippi institution of higher learning in exchange for employment as a classroom teacher in a Mississippi public school.